 - Airplane and motor vehicle mechanics

 - Shipyard workers

 - Electricians, pipe fitters, welders, and building engineers

 - HVAC installers and insulation removal workers

 In some cases, family members may also be affected, as asbestos fibers can be brought into the worker’s home on clothes, hair, and skin.

-At Cohen, Placitella & Roth, we understand the tremendous impact that a mesothelioma diagnosis can have on your physical health and on your family’s financial security — and our team of Mesothelioma attorneys will fight tirelessly to get you the compensation you deserve.
+At Cohen, Placitella & Roth, our lawyers understand the tremendous impact that a mesothelioma diagnosis can have on your physical health and on your family’s financial security — and our team of Mesothelioma attorneys will fight tirelessly to get you the compensation you deserve.
 Our legal team takes on mesothelioma cases in Philadelphia, Red Bank New Jersey, Cherry Hill, NJ, and across the nation.

-Our qualified team of mesothelioma experts will meticulously investigate and gather vital evidence related to your exposure.
+Our qualified team of mesothelioma lawyers will meticulously investigate and gather vital evidence related to your exposure.
 Once we have identified the source, our attorneys’ knowledge of state and federal rules and regulations can help determine which individuals or companies may be held responsible.